Sam9682/ai-swautomorph--shared/MODIFY_CODE_context.md

   - rebuild and redeploy the running application with docker-compose.
 USER REQUEST (what must be changed in the app):
 \"\"\"{message}\"\"\"
-IMPORTANT : all commands have to be executed in the application located {application_folder}.
+IMPORTANT : all commands have to be executed in the application located {APPLICATION_FOLDER}.
 Follow these steps EXACTLY:
 1. Change directory to the repository: cd {repo_dir}